Role of City Government

 Government's job is to provide a community that attracts businesses.
 I believe that business is the main driving factor behind creating jobs and economic growth.
 There should be a strong effort to create a favorable environment for business owners and entrepreneurs to do business in Vancouver as well as contacting potential businesses and pointing out the features of the community including parks, education, leisure time activities, and quality of life in general.

 We're competing for jobs with other cities, states, and countries.
-With more than 8% unemployment attracting employers should be the top priority for everyone in our area, including Council members.
+With nearly 6% unemployment, attracting employers should be the top priority for everyone in our area, including Council members.

-My priority is building and fostering a business environment, which creates new jobs without adding to the tax burden, or spending money we don't have.
+My priority is building and fostering a business environment.
 Businesses consider a range of factors when deciding where to locate, including quality of life issues, roads, and programs that rely on a certain level of public spending and regulation.
 The only way we can compete is to have a better tax and regulatory climate, but education and a quality work force are also key to that.

 More than ever, economic development is as much about retaining businesses currently operating in the city as it is attracting new businesses to the city.
 If we are to be successful at retaining and recruiting business, we must provide educated workforce.